MLGB3/buildout.mlgb/README.md

 ssh-keygen -t rsa
 ```

-Copy and paste your key into gitlab by browsing to https://source.bodleian.ox.ac.uk/gitlab/django/buildout.mlgb, logging in, and choosing My Profile (the grey person graphic link in the top right hand corner) then Add Public Key.
+Copy and paste your key into gitlab by choosing My Profile (the grey person graphic link in the top right hand corner) then Add Public Key.

 ```bash
 cat ~/.ssh/id_rsa